opencord/cord/docs/quickstarts.md

 ```

 ### Compute nodes and fabric switches
 After a successful build, set the compute nodes and the switches to boot from PXE and manually reboot them.
-They will get automatically deployed.
+They will be automatically deployed.